 In some ways, Hong Kong and Macau were just as I had always imagined them to be.
 Hong Kong with its skyscrapers with dirty facades and air cons, streets with neon signs and masses of people moving in all directions, and office buildings lighting up the sky and the harbor area at night.
-Macau, on the other hand, with its huge casinos but also very Chinese neighborhoods – small apartments, Chinese restaurants, street vendors, and shops – very far from the glitzy world of the casinos.
+Macau, on the other hand, with its huge casinos but also very Chinese neighborhoods – small apartments, Chinese restaurants, street vendors, and small shops – very far from the glitzy world of the casinos.
 But of course there’s much more to these cities and it was very interesting to explore those two very different places.
-In Macau you can also find a lot of remnants from the time it was a Portuguese colony (it has only been transferred to China as recently as 1999), something I had no idea of, and that gives the city a very special character and makes it all the more intriguing.
+In Macau you can also find a lot of remnants from the time it was a Portuguese colony (it has only been transferred to China as recently as 1999), something I had no idea of, which gives the city a very special character and makes it all the more intriguing.

 We arrived in Hong Kong with some delay.
 In Vancouver, as soon as we had boarded the plane, two Chinese guys started fighting (over who got the window seat maybe?) and they had to be escorted out of the plane by the police and the airline had to remove their luggage.
-Yay, we’re going to China.

 Hong Kong has this great subway system, the MTR (Mass Transport Railway – “Mass” being the right word here).
 It’s fast and super efficient, there are trains every few minutes and you can get to virtually anywhere in the city through the numerous and well marked exits at every station.
 That’s how we sped around the city, always emerging in a different place, looking around puzzled having lost all sense of direction underground, but always surrounded by hundreds of people, pushing us forward in whatever direction.